GSA-TTS/usagov-benefits-eligibility/README.md

 - Remove "API" or $content calls from vue components to API call to be loaded by store.
 - Rename Components to be easier to follow.
-- Revisit Vuex store to align with benefit cards vs criteria selections..
+- Revisit Vuex store to align with benefit cards vs criteria selections...